Impact of COVID-19 on Maternal and Neonatal Outcomes in Pregnancy: A Prospective Study QC01-QC04

 267, SST Nagar, Near Guru Harkrishan Public School, Patiala, Punjab, India.

 Introduction: The Coronavirus Disease-2019 (COVID19), caused by the Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2), is a global public health crisis.
 Pregnant women are known to be disproportionately affected by respiratory illnesses, which are associated with increased infectious morbidity and high maternal mortality rates.

 Aim: To study the management of COVID-19 in pregnancy and its perinatal outcome.

-Materials and Methods: This prospective observational study was conducted in the Obstetrics and Gynaecology Department from March 2020 to September 2020.
-To evaluate the effects of COVID-19 in pregnancy and to determine the maternal and fetal outcomes in COVID-19 positive patients.
-In order to evaluate the pattern of caesarean and vaginal deliveries in COVID-19 and non COVID-19 patients, chi-square test was done.
+Materials and Methods: This prospective observational study was conducted in the Obstetrics and Gynaecology Department in Government Medical College and Rajindra Hospital, Patiala from March 2020 to September 2020, to evaluate the effects of COVID-19 in pregnancy and to determine the maternal and foetal outcomes in COVID-19 positive patients.
+In order to evaluate the pattern of caesarean and vaginal deliveries in COVID-19 and non COVID-19 patients, Chi-square test was done.

-Conclusion: The pregnant women with suspected COVID-19 who need medical care should be transferred to a hospital equipped with sufficient health facilities and fully trained clinicians to take proper care of critically ill obstetric patients for effective management.
+Conclusion: The pregnant women with suspected COVID19 who needed medical care were transferred to a hospital equipped with sufficient health facilities and fully trained clinicians to take proper care of critically ill obstetric patients for effective management.